blanklob/helium/.github/CONTRIBUTING.md

 ## Theme code principles

-Before contributing to Workflow, please read the following theme code principles to better understand our fundamental approach to theme development.
-The expectation is that you follow these principles as you build for Workflow.
+Before contributing to Helium, please read the following theme code principles to better understand our fundamental approach to theme development.
+The expectation is that you follow these principles as you build for Helium.

 ### Why these principles?